chidima18/COMP1602-2021/README.md

 ## Week 1

 Introduction to Structs in C++.
 Functions involving the use of structs as well as nested structs are covered.
+Note that the code you come up with for the `getDiffInYears` and `compareDate` functions may differ and still be completely correct.